storj/storj/docs/blueprints/storage-node-downtime-tracking.md

 ## Open issues

+1) Nodes stuck in suspension

     Since a suspended node cannot receive new pieces, and it can only be evaluated for reinstatement after an audit, if it happened to have all of its pieces deleted, it would be stuck in a limbo state where it would never leave suspension.

-This most likely means it was a new node with very few pieces to begin with.
+    This most likely means it is a new node with very few pieces to begin with.
 We can reduce the likelihood of this happening by requiring a minimum number of windows in order to be evaluated.
 In other words, rather than suspending a new node for messing up its first day of audits with its one and only piece, we wait until it has a full tracking period of audit windows before evaluating.
-This way, it hopefully has accumulated a few more pieces, which will reduce the likelihood that they are all deleted and the node is condemned limbo.
+This way, it hopefully has accumulated a few more pieces, which will reduce the likelihood that they are all deleted and the node is condemned to limbo.

     On the other hand, this could increase repair costs.

+2) Nodes alternating in and out of suspension

+    A node which is under review can be suspended and reinstated any number of times until the end of the review period.
+We could end up with a situation where a node is suspended, comes back, gets more pieces, and is suspended again.
+If the completion of the review period results in disqualification, all of those pieces will become unhealthy.

+    An alternative approach might be to simply not give new pieces to nodes under review, whether suspended or not.
+However, some nodes might think that waiting for the review period to end in order to get more pieces is not worth it.
+If they shut their node down and start over, all the pieces would need to repaired as well.